 When he first came to Germany, he took part in a language course for four months in Cologne.
 Afterwards he moved to Dortmund in order to do his PhD thesis in Building Information Modeling.
 “My decision of coming to would be just the same as people from one city, like Dortmund decide to work in Berlin: Because it is simply better for them,” explains Juma Ahemd Mpangule.
 He also adds that the development in Tanzania is very slow, which leads to the fact that people from Tanzania have better opportunities if they receive their education somewhere else.

 The German language course, he took in the beginning, was more of an introduction, like learning the basic skills for making a conversation.
-He needed a more specific, in his case, construction related languae.
-If that is going to be given it would be easier for young people to integrate in the system and to overcome the cultural barrier.
+He needed a more specific, in his case, construction related language.
+If that is going to be given it would be easier for young people to integrate into the system and to overcome the cultural barrier.

 When asked, why he came to Germany he explains that the situation in Tanzania is not a situation „you have to run from“.
 “The current situation in Tanzania is that they are not as open as other African countries”, and because of that not as well developed.
 “In Tanzania everything is ok, the only aspect I wish the government would support, is to improve our thinking and our competence in terms of skills, because we have to interact with the world.“ In order to improve and develop he wishes that more of the younger people would go out and see what is there within the current globalization so that Tanzania can become able to compete with other countries.